This post contains affiliate links. Thanks for your support!

 Teacher Hint: You will not be able to see the individual organelles with a standard light microscope.
 The most noticeable item will be the cell wall.
 In general, you will see a group of neat rectangles with an outer layer (the cell wall).
 The higher the magnification, the more defined the cell wall will become and the field of view will be smaller so you will see less rectangles.

-The Snake Project– A year long 8th grade life science project during which Rebecca (now in 10th grade) studied biology through the lens of snakes.
+The Snake Project– A year long 8th grade life science project during which Rebecca (now in her first year of college at an Ivy League school) studied biology through the lens of snakes.
 It was a fabulous year of in depth study which she can now draw on as she studies high school biology.

 Entomology The Science of Insects– We have two entomologists in our house who collect and pin specimens regularly.
 This is a series of posts which shares equipment, collection, pinning, and displaying.